As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 The chart above outlines what I believe to be the most important details to be aware of for each of the counseling services.
 For a closer look at each of these services, continue reading for my comprehensive reviews.
 But first, talk's quickly go over a few key factors you should consider when you're selecting a therapy service.

-Factors to consider when choosing a counseling service:
+Factors to consider when choosing an online counseling service:

 Before settling on a particular online counseling service, it is important to consider a few things.
 This includes: